 You workout in the morning but have no time to wash and dry your hair after sweating your hair out or you just don’t want to wash your hair everyday after the gym session.
 In this post I am sharing how you can revive your hair after a sweaty workout without having to wash them.

-Washing and drying definitely takes up a lot of time and who has that in the morning when you are rushing to get ready for work and also trying to get your family to get ready for the day.
-Also, even though you might have the thickest of hair, washing them everyday will still damage them and make them weaker.
+Washing and drying definitely takes up a lot of time and who has that in the morning when you are rushing to get ready for work and also trying to get your family ready as well.

 Step 1: Apply Dry Shampoo

-Apply Dry shampoo to the roots of your hair specially where you feel like you have sweated way more.
+Apply Dry shampoo to the roots of your hair specially where you feel like you have sweated the most.
 You do not need to apply dry shampoo on your ends of the hair.
 Sweat usually builds up oil on the roots which makes your hair fall flat specially if you have fine hair like mine.

 I usually sweat on the back of my head and my forehead area, so I spray the dry shampoo on the roots of my bottom hair so they don’t feel greasy as well as have a bit of bounce.
 I also apply it closer to the top section of my hair.